Skip to Content

 • Thinning can be damaging to curly hair and can lead to frizz, especially when done by an inexperienced stylist.

-• If thinning goes wrong, it can take a long time for hair to regain thickness.
+• If thinning goes wrong, it can take a long time for hair to look full again.

 • Thinning out hair should typically be done every 3-4 months.